- Home

 Free weights (left) and kettlebells (right) are popular options for home fitness.

-The basics to build a home gym cost less than $100.
-You can spend more if you want to, or less.
-If budget’s a problem, there are some ‘free’ alternatives you can find at home.
+The basics to build a home gym can cost less than $100.
+Of course, you can spend more if you want to, or less.
+Here is a list of some of the basic items you can purchase for your home gym:

-- use canned goods or bottles full of water in place of weights
+- Use canned goods, bags of rice or bottles full of water in place of weights

 Exercise with no equipment

-Check out our earlier blog post on the three top exercises you can do at home without any equipment.
+Check out our article on the three top exercises you can do at home without any equipment.

 Create a plan and set a time